 As in the case of the Lötschberg, the old line was retained for local passenger services, for general capacity and as a diversionary route: a noted part of railway tourism, it also provides an interchange with the east-west metre-gauge network via Göschenen.

 With freight most constrained by the present line and many trains needing double-heading for both the north and south ramps, an implication is a reduced need for motive power per train.
-Increased train lengths and weights will be possible through the near-level base tunnel, although in absolute terms the rising traffic demand will not diminish the need for freight locomotives.
+Increased train lengths and weights are possible through the near-level base tunnel, although in absolute terms the rising traffic demand will not diminish the need for freight locomotives.

 Planning allows for advances in freight vehicles to allow for speeds up to 160km/h (100mph) through the tunnel.
-Longer trains and more of them allow for doubling the present freight capacity on the Gotthard route, much of which will be intermodal services, with Alp Transit setting the amount at around 40 million tonnes annually.
+Longer trains and more of them allow for doubling the present freight capacity on the Gotthard route, much of which are intermodal services, with Alp Transit setting the amount at around 40 million tonnes annually.

-Domestic passenger services south to Chiasso and Locarno are likely to be formed in part by a next generation of Swiss coaching stock or units cascaded from elsewhere on the SBB network.
+Domestic passenger services south to Chiasso and Locarno are likely to be formed in part by a next-generation of Swiss coaching stock or units cascaded from elsewhere on the SBB network.
 Entering line testing in 2008, the ETR 610 from Alstom Ferroviaria is the flagship high-speed unit operating Cisalpino services between Switzerland and Italy.
 For Zurich-Milan, a 50min reduction to 2h50min by Cisalpino units is envisaged.

-Following settlement of a legal challenge over the initial selection, the last major contract signed (CHF1.69bn in April 2008) for the Gotthard project was with the Transtec Gotthard Consortium to fit out the tunnel and approach tracks.
+Following settlement of a legal challenge over the initial selection, the last major contract signed (Sfr1.69bn in April 2008) for the Gotthard project was with the Transtec Gotthard Consortium to fit out the tunnel and approach tracks.
 Starting at the south portal, the work began in September 2009.